 - Higher installation cost

-- Costs less to install than chevron pattern
+- Can cost less to install than chevron pattern.

-- Can be expensive to install depending on pattern
+- Can be expensive to install depending on the pattern.

-- Depending on pattern, may make home harder to sell
+- Certain patterns may make the home harder to sell.

 Racking Up for Results

 Any professional wood floor installer is familiar with racking.
 It’s the term they use to describe the process of laying the floor out in advance of the actual installation.
 If you plan on installing your floors yourself, do not skip racking if you want the best results.

 Because wood is a natural product, there are always variations in hardwood flooring.
 Racking allows you to see these variations and arrange them in a manner most pleasing to the eye.